xclemence/Dependencies.Viewer/README.md

 <img src="doc/images/viewer-light.png" width="420"/>  <img src="doc/images/viewer-dark.png" width="420"/>

 Light theme is selected by default.
-But you can change the theme from the settings view.
+You can change the theme from the settings view.

 ## Build project